 - Installing tile is more challenging than most people assume

 - Even a subtlety of tile installation has the potential to compromise the project

-- When in doubt, lean on the professionals rather than attempting DIY tiling
+- When in doubt, lean on the professional kitchen remodelers rather than attempting DIY tiling

 Our kitchen remodeling specialists are here to bring out the best in your kitchen.
 If you are thinking about re-tiling your kitchen or completely remodeling it, reach out to us for assistance or at the bare minimum, adhere to the best tiling tips detailed above.
 You can contact our team by dialing (973) 696-0333.